jkkummerfeld/berkeley-coreference-analyser/README.md

 ##  Questions and Answers

-Q: I'm getting errors such as "SyntaxError: invalid syntax", "ValueError: zero length field name in format", what's broken?

-A: Check your version of Python.
-This code was designed for Python 2.7.x, it will not work with Python 3 or with Python 2.6.x and earlier.

 Q: What about languages other than English?

 A: In principle the code is fairly language agnostic, the main thing that would need to be altered is the head finder.
-I do not plan to add support for other languages in the near future, but am happy to incorporate proposals of code amendments!
+I do not plan to add support for other languages in the near future, but am happy to accept pull requests!